-PEAC 343 Intermediate Racquetball 1 hour
+PEAC 343 Intermediate Racquetball

 Students have the opportunity to develop advanced skills in overhead, kill, drive serve and advanced strategies for offensive and defensive play for both singles and doubles.
-(Offered periodically)
+(Spring, odd years)

 PEAC 344 Golf

 An introduction to the basic strokes in golf (driving, chipping, and putting).
 Scoring terminology and golf etiquette are also taught.
 Students play on community golf courses.
 Requires additional fee.
 (Fall, even years)